chelmerrox/Rock-Paper-Scissors/README.md

 On the web page:

-1. Click on any of the three buttons.
+1. Click on any of the three buttons for your choice.
 Rock image embedded on the button is for choosing rock etc.

-2. Click on the 'Play Again' buttton if you want to play another 5 rounds of the game.
-   **NOTE: The 'Play Again' button only shows up after playing 5 rounds of the game.**

 ## Play the game on my web page